 In my opinion, there are many reasons that people and organizations become limited by the constraints of the iron triangle.
 It could be a lack of training, a shortage of time, or failure to understand the vision and goals of the company.
 Maybe the company doesn’t know either – it happens.

-In companies and organizations that only award low-bid jobs, maybe they don’t appreciate the fact that all the parties at the table need to be profitable in order to succeed.
+In companies and organizations that only award low-bid jobs, maybe they don’t appreciate the fact that all the parties at the table need to profit in order to succeed.
 Companies that aren’t profitable don’t stay open long – but for many buyers, this isn’t their problem.
 They can always find another supplier who will do the job the next time.

 The real cost of lowest bidder procurement